dustinpfister/blog_posts/_posts/js-this-keyword.md

 ## 1 - javascript this is dynamic

 The this keywords value changes with a wide range of situations, such as if the code is executed at the top level, if you are using strict mode, and even the JavaScript spec of the browser (es3,es5,es2015+).
+In es2015+ spec JavaScript the this keyword acts completely differently inside the body of an arrow function compared to old yet true function expressions and declarations.

 This is why I see code like this in many JavaScript modules.